Homesick for Another World: “A Dark and Winding Road”

 A man retreats to his brother’s cabin for a weekend, hoping for solitude.
 Instead, he encounters his brother’s drugged-out friend, leading to a surreal, tense, and emotionally charged night that dredges up sibling resentment.

 “No Place for Good People”

-A man reflects on his time working in a group home for disabled adults, particularly a gentle resident named Jody.
-Years later, haunted by guilt and memories of neglect, he tries to make sense of the pain and moral failure he couldn’t confront back then.
+A widower reflects on his time working in a group home for disabled adults.
+One client wishes to go to Hooters for their birthday, but the widower takes them to a family friendly restaurant, much to their displeasure.

 “Slumming”

-A privileged schoolteacher spends summers in a poor rural town, getting abortions and doing drugs.
+A privileged schoolteacher spends summers in a poor rural town, doing drugs and eating submarine sandwiches.
 She views the locals with disdain but also fascination, exposing her moral decay and hypocrisy.
+She hires a pregnant woman to clean her rental house, but a complication arises.

 “An Honest Woman”

 An aging man becomes fixated on his attractive new neighbor.
 He invites her over, hoping for romance, but their interaction turns uncomfortable and predatory, revealing his warped perception and loneliness.